KevinYih/KevinYih/README.md

-# Hi there! 👋 I'm a Full-Stack Developer
+# Hi there! 👋 I'm Kevin Yi

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Software Developer** with expertise in building scalable and efficient applications.
 I specialize in modern web technologies and cloud solutions.